titodalcanton/pycbc-config/O3/pycbc_live/README.md

 ### Get a working production script

-Start from a production run script, typically the one from the most recent observing or engineering run (`run.sh` in this directory is a good start as I write these notes).
+Start from a production run script, typically the one from the most recent observing or engineering run (`run_O3.sh` in this directory is a good start as I write these notes).
 Do *not* run the script as is, as you could interfere with production analyses (although most likely you will just get an error).